bbopt/HyperNOMAD/docs/installation/prerequisites.rst

 Check that the requirements are fullfiled
 ============================================

-Here are simple tests to check that everything is set correctly before installing HYPERNOMAD.
+Here are simple tests to check that everything is set correctly before installing hyperNOMAD.

 Pytorch